MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 You can perform the cycle counting in either of the following ways depending on your warehouse setup.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

 -   If your location is not using directed put-away and pick (basic warehouse configuration), you use the **Phys.
-Inventory Journal** window in the **Inventory** menu, and the procedure is much the same as when you conduct a physical inventory without cycle counting.
+Inventory Journal** page in the **Inventory** menu, and the procedure is much the same as when you conduct a physical inventory without cycle counting.
 -   If your location is using directed put-away and pick (advanced warehouse configuration), you first use the **Whse.
 Phys.
 Invt.
-Journal** window, and then you use the **Item Journal** window to run the **Calculate Whse.
+Journal** page, and then you use the **Item Journal** page to run the **Calculate Whse.
 Adjustment** function.

 ### To set up counting periods
 A physical inventory is typically taken at some recurring interval, for example monthly, quarterly, or annually.
 You can set up whatever inventory counting periods necessary.